TimeLovercc/agentz/README.md

 </div>

 AgentZ is a context-central multi-agent systems framework.
 AgentZ focuses on efficiently managing the context of each agent, binds all agents through centralized context engineering.
-Context-central design philosophy significantly improves the reusage of key components and eases the development and maintainence of scaled multi-agent system.
+Context-central design philosophy significantly improves the reusage of key components and eases the development and maintenance of scaled multi-agent system.

 ## Features